AdamByerly/HVCsEnableAGD/imagenet_prep_scripts/README.md

 ```
 This process will create a file named "bboxes.csv" in the base working directory.
 This process can take quite some time, depending on your hardware.

-## Step 3: Reorganize the Validation Data
+## Step 3: Extracting and Reorganize the Validation Data
 First, you will need to extract the contents of the file you downloaded that is named "ILSVRC2012_img_val.tar" into a sub directory of the base working directory called "ILSVRC2012_img_val".
 Once that has been extracted into the subdirectory, you will find 50,000 validation images in the following directory:
 ```